-For students undertaking a block training pathway placements take place alongside academic study at home.
+For students undertaking a block training pathway, placements take place alongside academic study at home.
 Residential students may take advantage of the range of placements offered through Cambridge Theological Federation (CTF) Social Context Placements.
+Refer to the CTF Social Context Placement manual.
 These happen over concentrated short periods, often in vacation time, or throughout the whole academic year for one session per week, fitting around lectures and private study.